cpske/ISP/git/git-questions.md

 ## Part 3.
 Undoing Changes

-12. Use an editor to make some changes to file `a`.
+1. Use an editor to make some changes to file `a`.
 What is the command to view the **differences** between your working copy `a` and the current version in repository?

-12. You decide you don't like the changes to `a`.
+2. You decide you don't like the changes to `a`.
 What is the command to **replace** your working copy of `a` with the current version in the repository?
     (This also works if you accidentally *delete* a file from your working copy.)

-13. How do you "undo" a commit?
+3. How do you "undo" a commit?
 What is the command to move the "head" of the current branch to the **previous** commit?

-14. Even Worse!
-You accidentally delete some files and commit the changes!
-Now the files are deleted in the current Git HEAD.
-How can you get back the the most up-to-date revision from git without "undoing" the commit?
+# Branch and Merge Questions

+1. What is the command to create a new branch named `dev-food`?

+2. What is the command to print what your current branch is?

+3. What command to list **all** branches including remote ones?

+4. What is command to switch your working copy to a branch named `dev-food`?

+5. You commit some files to `dev-food` and try to "push" them to Github, but it fails:

     ```
-    // Find the most recent commit containing the file:
-    git rev-list -n 1 HEAD -- filename
-    e4a6b2961974958a84c94ae36cde489d201b2d45
-    // For last 3 commits of a file use "-n 3"
-    // To see more detail about the commit, use "-v"
-    git rev-list -v -n 2 HEAD -- filename
-    e4a6b2961974958a84c94ae36cde489d201b2d45
-    tree d20c971afa4c4a2b83c6c15e00dd9c870e70813a
-    parent 8d3a2862282090ee50f4a11f26b333391ebb8be6
-    author fatalaijon <fatalaijon@gmail.com> 1534318476 +0700

-       Fix #42, also add JUnit test and better Javadoc

-    // Now you found the file! how to check it out?
-    ____________________________________
+    cmd>  git checkout dev-food
+    cmd>  git push
+    fatal:  The current branch dev-food has no upstream branch.
     ```
+    Explain this error.

+6. What is the command to push `dev-food` to `origin` as a new remote branch on `origin`?

+7. Suppose your remote repository (Github or `origin`) has a branch named `beverages` that you don't have in your local repository.
+What is the command to create a new local branch that **tracks** the `beverages` branch on `origin`?
+    There are many commands that do this.
+For your own reference you may want to write several.

 ## Viewing Changes and Commits